Choosing between Attio and Folk for your CRM comes down to five questions:

 Attio and Folk both include contact enrichment, and both have real limitations.

 Attio's enrichment activates automatically when records have email addresses or domains, drawing from hundreds of sources.
 It populates company details like employee count and funding data.
-But the inability to enrich on demand limits usefulness when researching specific accounts, and the enrichment covers basic company attributes, not direct-dial phone numbers at scale.
+But the inability to enrich on demand limits usefulness when researching specific accounts, and the enrichment covers basic company attributes, not verified direct-dial phone numbers at scale.

 Source: Attio